Honours Chemical Physics

 4MATH 101 or 103 or 105 may substitute for MATH 121 by increasing the electives by 1 credit.

 5Advanced Credit or Placement in Physics are both excellent preparation but they are NOT a substitute for these first year Physics courses, which are prerequisites for all second year Physics courses.
 Students with AP credits should contact the Department for advice.
-Students without Physics 12 must take PHYS 100 prior to PHYS 107 or 117.
-Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.
+Students without Physics 12 must take PHYS 100 prior to PHYS 106 or 117.
+Students that took PHYS 131 may enter the specialization but will need to take PHYS 106, 117, or 170 before the required PHYS 216.
 Students must complete PHYS 119 lab before they can take PHYS 129 Enriched lab.
 The PHYS 129 Enriched lab is recommended for all PHAS program specializations.

 6 Elective credits together with required courses must fulfill the Faculty of Science’s: